 If you pay the full annual tuition in May, (or when you enroll if mid-year) the Tuition Refund Plan is optional; you do not have to pay the premium.
 However, should you have to withdrawal your child, for any reason, CDSA will not reimburse you.
 If you choose to pay the premium and participate in the Tuition Refund Plan, you will be reimbursed a portion of the balance of your unused insured fees.
-The amount is dependent on the reason for withdrawal and determined by the Dewar company.
-Contact the Business Office for details.
+The amount is dependent on the reason for withdrawal and determined by the Protect my Tuition company.
+Contact the Business Office for details. businessoffice@cdsa.org